Multi-Winner Voting with Approval Preferences: Monroe's Rule

-Monroe's rule has also a natural sequential version, called \emph{Greedy Monroe}\footnote{Greedy Monroe is called \emph{Algorithm A} in the original paper~\citep{sko-fal-sli:j:multiwinner} and is defined therein only for instances where $k$ divides $n$.
-The first general definition was given in~\cite{elk-fal-sko-sli:c:multiwinner-rules}.}, introduced by~\citet{sko-fal-sli:j:multiwinner}.
-We present Greedy Monroe here in a slightly simpler, more practical fashion, where dissatisfied voters are not assigned to groups.
+Monroe's rule has also a natural sequential version called \emph{Greedy Monroe}, which was introduced by~\citet{sko-fal-sli:j:multiwinner}.\footnote{Greedy Monroe is called \emph{Algorithm A} in the original paper~\citep{sko-fal-sli:j:multiwinner} and is defined therein only for instances where $k$ divides $n$.
+The first general definition was given in~\cite{elk-fal-sko-sli:c:multiwinner-rules}.} We present Greedy Monroe here in a slightly simpler, more practical fashion, where dissatisfied voters are not assigned to groups.